bahrus/pass-down/README.md

         <div -my-attrib>test</div>
 ```

-The attribute as can be "str-attr", "bool-attr", "obj-attr".
+The attribute "as" can be "str-attr", "bool-attr", "obj-attr".

 In the case of obj-attr, the attribute value is first JSON.stringified.